A Curry-Howard Correspondence for Linear, Reversible Computation: Introduction

-The main contribution of this work is a Curry-Howard correspondence for a purely reversible typed language in the style of~\cite{sabry2018symmetric}, with added generalised inductive types and terminating recursion, enforced by the fact that recursive functions must be structurally recursive: each recursive call must be applied to a decreasing argument.
-We show how ensuring exhaustivity and non-overlapping of the clauses of the pattern-matching are enough to ensure reversibility and that the obtained language can encode any Primitive Recursive function~\cite{rogers1987theory}.
-For the Curry-Howard part, we capitalize on the logic \mumall~\cite{baelde07least, baelde12least, baelde2016infinitary, these-doumane}: an extension of the additive and multiplicative fragment of linear logic with least and greatest fixed points allowing inductive and coinductive statements.
-This logic contains both a tensor and a co-product, and its strict linearity makes it a good fit for a reversible type system.
-In the literature, multiple proofs systems have been considered for {\mumall}, some finitary proof system with explicit induction inferences à la Park~\cite{baelde07least, baelde12least} as well as non-well-founded proof systems which allow to build infinite derivation~\cite{baelde2016infinitary,bouncing}.
+In the literature, multiple proof-systems have been considered for {\mumall}, some finitary proof system with explicit induction inferences à la Park~\cite{baelde07least, baelde12least} as well as non-wellfounded proof systems which allow to build infinite derivations~\cite{baelde2016infinitary,bouncing}.
 The present paper focuses on the latter.
-In general, an infinite derivation is called a \emph{pre-proof} and is not necessarily consistent.
-To solve this problem {\mumall} comes equipped with a \emph{validity criterion}, telling us when an infinite derivation can be considered as a logical proof.
-We show how the syntactical constraints of being structurally recursive imply the validity of pre-proofs.
+In general, an infinite derivation is called a \emph{pre-proof}.
+The ability to derive from infinite branches easily leads to inconsistency: to solve this problem, {\mumall} comes equipped with a \emph{validity criterion}, describing when an infinite derivation can be considered as a logical proof.

+\paragraph*{Contributions} The main contribution of this work is a Curry-Howard correspondence between (a fragment of) \mumall and a purely reversible typed language in the style of~\cite{sabry2018symmetric}, with added generalized inductive types and terminating recursion, in which recursive functions must be structurally recursive.
+In particular, we show the following: \begin{itemize} \item Totality, reversibility.
+Every function that we can encode is reversible and total. \item Expressivity.
+The language captures the class of primitive recursive functions~\cite{rogers1987theory}. \item Curry-Howard correspondence.
+We show how well-typed encodable functions can be regarded as valid proofs of type isomorphisms between \mumall formulae. \end{itemize}